BrianLi23/sparse-autoencoder/README.md

 # Sparse-Autoencoder
-Implementing and optimizing a sparse autoencoder.
+Implementing and optimizing a sparse autoencoder to reduce CICIOT dataset and capture key features.

-Here's an article discussing the implimentation and optimizing process of the autoencoder: <br />
+Here's an article discussing the implimentation and optimization process of the autoencoder: <br />

 https://open.substack.com/pub/brianljx/p/dumbed-down-implementing-and-optimizing?r=2u5jne&utm_campaign=post&utm_medium=web